niekwit/CRISPR-tools/README.md

   species: human
 ```
 Explanation of `library.yaml`:
-* For each library a Bowtie2 index has to be generated using `bowtie2 build` with the library fasta file as input.
-The path to this index has to be set as `index_path` in `library.yaml`.
 * The path to the fasta file must be set with `fasta` (fasta files for a variety of CRISPR libraries can be found in the `Addgene_CRISPR_libraries_FASTA` folder).
+* The entry for `index_path` can be left empty, as the Bowtie2 index can be made during the analysis (will be added to this yaml file automatically)
 * If a CRISPR library has a fixed sgRNA length, then the length of the sgRNA must be set with the `sg_length` variable.
 Additionaly, set `read_mod` as "trim".
 * If a CRISPR library has variable sgRNA lengths, then `read_mod` should be set and "clip" and `clip_seq` should contain the vector sequence downstream of the sgRNA sequence.